leoliu/docsetutil-el/README.md

     (require 'docsetutil)

-2. You may consider binding `docsetutil-search` to a key, for example:
+2. You may consider binding `docsetutil-api` to a key, for example:

-    (define-key help-map "d" 'docsetutil-search) ; C-h d
+    (define-key help-map "d" 'docsetutil-api)  ; C-h d

 3. Choose a docset to use: